-Based on the book, “Learning to Lead Through Mentoring”, this is the second in the series of mentoring lessons outlining important topics to consider when approaching a mentoring relationship.
+Based on the book, “Learning to Lead Through Mentoring”, this is the eighth in the series of mentoring lessons outlining important topics to consider when approaching a mentoring relationship.
 The full transcript of the book can be found on Amazon.
 The lessons are intended to help the reader approach mentoring relationships with better perspective and can also be useful to the mentor in guiding the relationship and discussion for their mentee or protégé.

 What is your vision?

 If you have been following this blog and doing the exercises, you have worked through your personal and professional goals, reflected on what is holding you back and determined what steps are necessary to propel you toward your goals.
 Now that you have come this far, you should have a clearer picture of what kind of a mentor you might need and how you might approach the conversation.